Index

 #wikipedia terms

-- First World = the industrialized
+- First World = the industrialized capitalist countries of western

 Europe, North America, Japan, Australia, and New Zealand.